yiisoft/yii2/docs/guide/model.md

 }
 ```

-Sometimes, we want to mark that an attribute is not safe for massive assignment (but we still want it to be validated).
+Sometimes, we want to mark an attribute as not safe for massive assignment (but we still want it to be validated).
 We may do so by prefixing an exclamation character to the attribute name when declaring it in `scenarios()`.
 For example,

 ```php